lyuhiroyama/BetterRest-App/README.md

 # BetterRest App
-### App to "determine your optimal bedtime for better rest"
+### App to determine your "optimal bedtime for better rest"
 (Educational project, not for actual use)

 Uses Machine Learning model built with the CoreML framework.